Greens say $150,000 donation to National from Chinese owned, NZ-based, company is 'deeply alarming'

 "I will be putting those changes to political donations in Aotearoa via an SOP to the Government's Electoral Amendment Bill currently before the House.

-A select committee is currently mulling foreign interference laws will keep loophole allowing donations to flow unchecked through foreign-owned companies.
+A select committee is currently mulling foreign interference law changes, which will address loopholes allowing donations to flow unchecked through foreign-owned companies.

 Meanwhile former Prime Minister Helen Clark has chipped in to the debate on Twitter saying "money politics is a curse the world over".